Adei Ad

-Adei Ad (עדי עד) is an Israeli outpost in the West Bank.
-Located near Shvut Rachel and Qusra, it falls under the jurisdiction of the Mateh Binyamin Regional Council.
-A resident of Adei Ad says that the outpost includes about 40 families.
+Adei Ad (עדי עד) is an Israeli settlement in the West Bank.
+Founded as an illegal Israeli outpost in 1998, it was retroactively legalized by the Israeli government in 2025.
+It is located near the Shvut Rachel settlement and the Palestinian village of Duma.
 Adei Ad gained international attention in January 2015, when residents allegedly engaged in throwing rocks at a delegation from the U.S. embassy.

-Israeli settlements in the West Bank are illegal under international law.
+The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.
+Israeli outposts are illegal under both Israeli and international law.